MicrosoftDocs/windows-dev-docs/windows-apps-src/xbox-live/web-server/xbox-one-web-server-quickstart-guide.md

 # Xbox One Web Server QuickStart Guide

+> [!NOTE]
-> **Note** This topic is an advanced topic, and requires access to permission restricted sites which are only available to managed partners and ID@Xbox members.
+> This topic is an advanced topic, and requires access to permission restricted sites which are only available to managed partners and ID@Xbox members.

 A step-by-step guide for setting up a simple web server for Xbox One development.